-Questioning during mini plenaries should be used to draw out misconceptions and misapprehensions and to evaluate examples of good quality work the pupils wish to share.
-I should also give pupils opportunities to explain their ideas and why they have chosen specific methods, words or actions.
+Questioning during 'mini plenaries' should be used to draw out misconceptions and misapprehensions and to evaluate examples of good quality work the pupils wish to share.
+It should also give pupils opportunities to explain their ideas and why they have chosen specific methods, words or actions.

 Questioning during the end plenary should evaluate the learning or the group and individuals.
-It should give opportunities for the pupils to evaluate their success against the Learning intention and "Can I..."
+It should give opportunities for the pupils to evaluate their success against the

+Learning intention and "Can I..."
 Title as well as the agreed success criteria, explain how they could apply their learning and what aspect of the learning they found difficult and how they overcame this and/or what their possible next steps could be.
-This is also a good opportunity to possibly extend the learning by additional challenge.
+This is also a good opportunity to possibly extend the learning by additional challenge or share and critique pieces of work using in class technology such as a 'visualisor'.